Allen-Wu/shiyuwu/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: This site is mostly maintained as self-introduction, memory keeping, and knowledge sharing purpose.
+subtitle: This site is mostly maintained for self-introduction, memory keeping, and knowledge sharing purpose.

 profile:
   align: right